foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

   Key normally used by system and OS vendors.
   One or more KEKs are typically available as RSA-2048 X509 certificates.
   The KEK private key can sign changes to DB and DBX.
-  KEK can be used to sign bootable content; this is not recommended nor supported as replacing KEK is nontrivial due to PK involvement.
+  KEK can be used to sign bootable content; this is not recommended nor supported, as replacing KEK is nontrivial due to PK involvement.

-**Allow list Database (DB)**
+**Allow List Database (DB)**

   Can contain SHA-256 hashes or RSA-2048 X509 certificates.
   Binaries without known hashes can be validated by a certificate.
   In LmP the DB private key is the main key used for signing both the bootloader and the kernel binaries.

-**Deny list Database (DBX)**
+**Deny List Database (DBX)**

   Can contain SHA-256 hashes or RSA-2048 X508 certificates.
-  The DBX has veto power during boot time and gets parsed first during the boot chain.
+  The DBX has veto power during boot time, and gets parsed first during the boot chain.
-  Any binary hash matching a DBX hash or that has a signature verified by a DBX certificate will be prevented from executing at boot time.
+  Any binary hash matching a DBX hash, or that has a signature verified by a DBX certificate, will be prevented from executing at boot time.

 Vendor Operating Modes for UEFI Secure Boot
 -------------------------------------------